 - Always use a local printer to avoid disappointment.
 If you need something fast, try talking to Paul at Pace Print and tell him we sent you.
 [NB.
 They didn’t pay us, or even ask us to write this.
 We’ve used Pace Print for a long time and they consistently impress.]

-- Free Fringe audiences exist on a spectrum running from folk who won’t stay past 5 lines of bad dialogue; to those who stay rooted in a venue from dawn till dusk seeing everything in the lineup.
+- But with that in mind, remember that Free Fringe audiences are a much different beast to the usual Fringe.
+They exist on a spectrum, from people who won’t stay past 5 lines of bad dialogue, to those who stay rooted in a venue from dawn till dusk seeing everything in the lineup.
+Embrace the chaos.

 - Late to the party?
 If you arrive in Edinburgh after the start of the Fringe, don’t despair.
-You’re fresh and eager.
-Lamentably, few Fringe-goers abandon hearth and home for the full run, so there is always a steady stream of audiences.
-Still, take nothing for granted.
+You’ve not missed the bulk of the crowds – in truth, they’re always constantly refreshing.
+Lamentably, few Fringe-goers abandon hearth and home for the full run, so there is always a steady stream of fresh bodies to fill seats.